-By Mary Martin-Mabry, digital communications coordinator, Global Affairs
+By Mary Martin-Mabry, digital communications specialist, Global Affairs

 "Ho, Ghana is about 7,500 miles from Davis, California, but the journey for Jerry John Nutor, much like for any international student, felt much farther.

 When Nutor began attending classes at community college, he was interested in nursing, but wasn't sure which direction to pursue.
 By the time he transitioned to the University of Cape Coast in Cape Coast, Ghana, he had decided to major in nursing with a focus on research and academia.

 "When I started community college, I realized Ghana was a little behind in nursing education and research.
 I wanted to teach and mentor and do research, even though I didn’t know much about research at the time,” Nutor said.